Heroku and Platform.sh both help you run applications in a variety of languages and frameworks. But the similarities end there.

 Instead, Platform.sh makes it easy to use the IaaS provider that works best for your business, whether your choice is based on data locality for compliance, getting your application as close to your end users as possible, or simply preference.
-We can run your applications in the US, Canada, Australia, Ireland, Germany, and France.
+We can run your applications in the US, Canada, Australia, UK, Ireland, Germany, and France.

 Platform.sh works with four IaaS partners—Amazon Web Services, Google Cloud Platform, Microsoft Azure, and Orange—to give you the most choices and global reach.
 And you can run the same code across all four of these platforms without making any changes.

 We also take security and compliance seriously.
 For some countries and companies, that means hosting locally too.
-Not only are we SOC 2 certified, we’re compliant with the CASL in Canada, and Germany’s BDSG and strict data locality and access rules.
+Not only are we SOC 2 certified, we’re compliant with the CASL in Canada, and Germany’s BDSG and strict data residency and access rules.

 Need to run your fleet in a custom location?
 Let's talk.